ndestates/vscode-grok4/grok-integration/README.md

 Bring the power of Grok AI directly into your VS Code editor!
 Chat with Grok, get code explanations, reviews, and suggestions without leaving your development environment.

-## 🚀 New in v1.3.0
+## 🚀 New in v1.4.9

-- � **Security & Privacy Refactor**: License key is now stored in VS Code settings (not SecretStorage).
-All license management is configuration-based for transparency and portability.
+- 🧠 **Updated Model**: Now using the latest `grok-4-0709` model for improved performance and responses
+- 🛡️ **Streamlined Experience**: Simplified setup with direct API key configuration
-- � **Rate Limiting**: Prevents more than 5 Grok API calls per minute to avoid accidental overuse and improve stability.
+- 🔧 **Rate Limiting**: Prevents more than 30 Grok API calls per minute to avoid accidental overuse and improve stability
-- 🧠 **Higher max_tokens**: Grok API calls now use up to 9000 tokens for longer, more complete answers.
+- 🧠 **Higher max_tokens**: Grok API calls now use up to 9000 tokens for longer, more complete answers
-- 🛡️ **Safer Error Handling**: Improved error messages and handling for unknown errors and API/network issues.
+- 🛡️ **Safer Error Handling**: Improved error messages and handling for unknown errors and API/network issues
-- 🛠️ **Modernized Codebase**: Refactored for maintainability, security, and future features.
-Removed legacy SecretStorage code.
+- 🛠️ **Modernized Codebase**: Refactored for maintainability and future features
-- 📝 **README & Docs Updated**: Installation, build, and usage instructions improved for ddev and VSIX workflows.
+- 📝 **README & Docs Updated**: Installation, build, and usage instructions improved for ddev and VSIX workflows

 ---